-Disc protrusions are a type of disc herniation characterized by protrusion of disc content beyond the normal confines of the intervertebral disc, over an segment less than 25% of the circumference of the disc.
+Disc protrusions are a type of disc herniation characterized by protrusion of disc content beyond the normal confines of the intervertebral disc, over a segment less than 25% of the circumference of the disc.
 The width of the base is wider than the largest diameter of the disc material which projects beyond the normal disc margins.
-The protrusion must not extend above of below the relevant vertebral endplates 4.
+The protrusion must not extend above or below the relevant vertebral endplates 4.

-A disc protrusion is also described in terms of its axial position, into central, subarticular, foraminal, extraforaminal or anterior locations 4.
+A disc protrusion is also described in terms of its axial position, into central, subarticular, foraminal, extraforaminal, or anterior locations 4.

-Additionally the terms contained (outer annulus fibrosus laminae are intact) and non-contained (all laminae are deficient) are also sometimes used 4.
+Additionally, the terms contained (outer annulus fibrosus laminae are intact) and non-contained (all laminae are deficient) are also sometimes used 4.